paulocaldas/stranded-ASE/README.md

 **Key Steps in the Script**:
 1. Read SNP-level ASE data.
 2. Filter SNPs with low total read counts.
-3. Calculate per-SNP MAF and compute `minor_fq`.
+3. Calculate per-SNP MAF and computes maf_weighted.
-4. Sum SNP counts per gene and compute `minor_fq_tot`
+4. Sum SNP counts per gene and computes maf_tot.
 5. Concatenate all SNPs variant considered into a column.
-6. Classify genes by expression pattern besed on the `minor_fq`.
+6. Classify genes by expression pattern besed on the `maf_tot`.

 ## Helper Functions